hakeem-amsagguine/linux/Documentation/driver-api/ntb.rst

  Local device:
-  1) ntb_mw_count(pidx) - retrieve number of memory ranges, which can be allocated for memory windows between local device and peer device of port with specified index.
+  1) ntb_mw_count(pidx) - retrieve number of memory ranges, which can be allocated for memory linux between local device and peer device of port with specified index.
   2) ntb_get_align(pidx, midx) - retrieve parameters restricting the
      shared memory region alignment and size.
 Then memory can be properly